OWASP/www-policy/operational/membership.md

 **Complementary Membership** Individual Membership offered, dues-free, to existing members in good standing who have contributed materially to the Foundation over the previous twelve months (see below).

-**Lifetime Membership** Dues one-time $500.
-Individuals can choose this membership which terminates upon the death of the member.
+**Lifetime Membership** When a member makes one time non refundable $500 payment to the Foundation, they are granted a lifetime membership which grants them all membership rights, including the ability to vote (subjected to following organisations code of conduct).
+The term of this membership terminates of death of the member.

-**Honorary Lifetime Membership** Lifetime Individual Membership awarded by the Global Board of Directors (see below).
+**Honorary Lifetime Membership** Lifetime Individual Membership as described above, awarded by the Global Board of Directors (see criteria below).

 ## Current Honorary Membership / Proposed Complementary Membership